Can-Yondem/Can-Yondem/README.md

 ## Hi there, I'm Onur Can Yöndem 👋

-- 🔭 I am a frontend developer.
+- 🔭 I am a QA/Test Engineer.
 - 💬 Ask me a question 👉 can.yondem.22@gmail.com
 - 💻 If you want to review my projects 👉 https://github.com/Can-Yondem